 Throughout this review, we mentioned a few areas for future work on bilevel methods.
 This section highlights some of the avenues that we think are particularly promising.

 Advancing upper-level loss function design is identified as future work in many bilevel papers.
-Despite the abundance of research on image quality metrics (see \sref{sec: loss function design}), most bilevel methods use mean square error for the upper-level loss function (see \sref{sec: prev results loss function} for exceptions).
+Despite the abundance of research on image quality metrics (see \sref{sec: loss function design}), most bilevel methods use squared error for the upper-level loss function (see \sref{sec: prev results loss function} for exceptions).
 Using loss functions that better match the end-application of the images is a clear future direction for bilevel methods that nicely aligns with their task-based nature.

-For example, in the medical imaging field there is a large literature on objective measures of image quality \cite{barrett:90:oao}, often based on mathematical observers designed to emulate human performance on signal detection tasks, for example for situations where a lesion's location is unknown \cite{yendiki:07:aoo}.
+For example, in the medical imaging field there is a large literature on objective measures of image quality \cite{barrett:90:oao}, often based on mathematical observers designed to emulate human performance on signal detection tasks, \eg, in situations where a lesion's location is unknown \cite{yendiki:07:aoo}.
 To our knowledge, there has been little if any work to date on using such mathematical observers to define loss functions for bilevel methods or for training CNN models, though there has been work on CNN-based observers \cite{kopp:18:cam}.
 Using task-based metrics for bilevel methods and CNN training is a natural direction for future work that could bridge the extensive literature on such metrics with the image reconstruction field.

-Unsupervised bilevel problems are exceptions to the trend of using MSE for the upper-level loss function. \sref{sec: prev results lower level} considered a few unsupervised bilevel methods that use noise statistics to estimate the quality of the reconstructed images, \eg, \citep{fehrenbach:2015:bilevelimagedenoising, hintermuller:2020:dualizationautomaticdistributed, sixou:2020:adaptativeregularizationparameter} \citep{zhang:2020:bilevelnestedsparse,deledalle:2014:steinunbiasedgradient}.
+Unsupervised bilevel problems are exceptions to the trend of using squared error for the upper-level loss function. \sref{sec: prev results loss function} considered a few unsupervised bilevel methods that use noise statistics to estimate the quality of the reconstructed images, \eg, \citep{fehrenbach:2015:bilevelimagedenoising, hintermuller:2020:dualizationautomaticdistributed, sixou:2020:adaptativeregularizationparameter} \citep{zhang:2020:bilevelnestedsparse,deledalle:2014:steinunbiasedgradient}.
 One extension to the unsupervised setting is the semi-supervised setting, where one might have access to a few clean training samples and additional, noisy training samples.
-An alternative extension would be to consider a two-stage bilevel problem, where perhaps filters and initial tuning parameters are learned offline from a training dataset and then the tuning parameters are further adjusted during the reconstruction in an unsupervised manner to account for possible differences between the specific image being reconstructed and the training dataset.